 What else can you do?
 See our IG post caption below for more simple yet effective ways you can use your voice and VOTE!

-If you are still not clear on how systemic racism works in the US, then the video below will further enlighten you.
+If you are still not clear on how systemic racism works in the US, the video below will further enlighten you.

 For the latest in fashion, lifestyle and culture, follow us on Instagram @StyleRave_